Is God Interested in the Work We Do?

 And I will make another jump here that this God is the God of the Bible.
 Most of the world’s population believe in the God of the Bible, although not necessarily the Christian God.

-God tells us in Genesis that work was his idea.
+God tells us in the first book of the Bible that work was his idea.

 If God and work were meant to be connected, then what can we learn about what God’s plan and purpose for that work was?